midonet/midonet/docs/midolman-flow-invalidation.md

 ### Implementation

 We will implement flow invalidation using tags.
-A tag can be a String or any other class, we decided to be as flexible as possible, that's why a tag is of type Any.
+Tags are case classes extending from FlowTag.

 There are two kind of flows, wildcard flows and kernel flows.
 Wildcard flows are understood only by MM and are semantically more powerful because you can use wildcards.
 A wildcard flow is translated into one or many kernel flows.